k-butz/c8y-certificate-cli/README.md

 * `renewCert`: Command is accepting current certificate and private-key and requests a new certificate with them.

 ```
-./c8y-get-certificate-from-ca renewCert \
+./c8y-certificate-cli renewCert \
   --device-id 'kobu-device-001' \                   # The associated device-identifier in Cumulocity
   --cumulocity-host 'https://iot.cumulocity.com' \  # Platform URL
   --current-certificate ./c8y-certificate.pem \     # File path to certificate
-  --private-key ./c8y-private-key.pem               # File path to private key
+  --private-key ./c8y-private-key.pem \             # File path to private key
   --new-certificate-name ./c8y-certificate.new.pem  # Filename of new certificate
 ```

 * `verifyCert`: Command accepts host, certificate and private key and tests if it's valid (by requesting an access token via HTTP).
 Exit Code 0 if valid, 1 if invalid.

 ```
-./c8y-get-certificate-from-ca verifyCert \
+./c8y-certificate-cli verifyCert \
   --cumulocity-host 'https://iot.cumulocity.com' \  # Platform URL
-  --certificate ./c8y-certificate.pem               # File path to certificate
+  --certificate ./c8y-certificate.pem \             # File path to certificate
   --private-key ./c8y-private-key.pem               # File path to private key
 ```

 * `getAccessToken`: Command accepts host, certificate and private key and responds with an access token obtained from Cumulocity

 ```
-./c8y-get-certificate-from-ca verifyCert \
+./c8y-certificate-cli verifyCert \
   --cumulocity-host 'https://iot.cumulocity.com' \  # Platform URL
-  --certificate ./c8y-certificate.pem               # File path to certifictae
+  --certificate ./c8y-certificate.pem \             # File path to certifictae
   --private-key ./c8y-private-key.pem               # Associated private key
 ```

 # Miscellaneous

-* The examples folder contains a script that can be used to configure the Cumulocity Edge deployment to use these certificates for Cloud Connectivity
+* The examples folder contains scripts that can be used to connect a Cumulocity Thick-Edge to a Cloud instance via Cumulocity CA